 The cities of St. Louis City and Kansas City levy a city earnings tax.
 The Missouri Department of Revenue does NOT collect these taxes.
 You may need to report the amount paid on Form MO-A, itemized deductions.
 For additional reporting requirements to either city, you may select the appropriate link:

 Gambling income is included in your federal adjusted gross income.
-If you itemize your deductions on the federal return, (non-professional gambler) losses may be deducted as a miscellaneous itemized deductions.
+If you itemize your deductions on the federal return, (non-professional gambler) losses may be deducted as a miscellaneous itemized deduction.
 If you elect to itemize deductions on your Missouri return, your gambling losses will reduce your Missouri adjusted gross income.

 To see if you qualify for a credit of up to $750 if you rent or $1,100 if you own your home, click here for the property tax credit diagram.